 This program is authorized by the Public Health Service Act, § 399BB(f) (42 U.S.C. § 280i-1(f)), as amended.
-The Research Network is a national multi-site Research Network focused on building the evidence base for behavioral health intervention research for children and adolescents with ASD/DD.
-The Research Network provides national leadership by engaging researchers, practitioners, policymakers, and consumers in collaborative, innovative, and multidisciplinary research projects.
+The Research Network is a national multi-site, Research Network focused on building the evidence base for physical health intervention research for children and adolescents with ASD/DD.
+The Research Network provides national leadership by engaging researchers, practitioners, policymakers and consumers in collaborative, innovative, and multidisciplinary research projects.

-Approximately 1 in 40 children in the United States is diagnosed with ASD.5 ASD is a complex neurodevelopmental disorder, and individuals with this condition experience core behavioral challenges with social interactions, communication, as well as restrictive and repetitive behaviors, which can be lifelong and pervasive.6 Additionally, 83 percent of children with ASD have at least one co-occurring non-ASD DD.5 Consequently, children and adolescents with ASD/DD have greater health service needs, which can place a significant financial and emotional burden on their families.5 Currently there are limited evidence-based studies assessing the efficacy of interventions targeting the behavioral, mental, and/or cognitive well-being of children and adolescents with ASD and other DD, especially among underserved populations for whom access to effective treatments is limited.^{7,8,9,10} Children and adolescents with ASD/DD (including those transitioning to adulthood) from underserved populations encounter persistent disparities in screening, diagnosis, and service access increasing their vulnerability for adverse health outcomes across the lifespan.^{11,12} Additionally, few of the existing studies occur in children's natural settings such as the school or the home.8 Given the limited number of evidence-
+Approximately 1 in 40 children in the United States is diagnosed with ASD.
+ASD is a complex neurodevelopmental disorder.
+Additionally, 83 percent of children with ASD have at least one co-occurring non-ASD DD.
+Children and adolescents with ASD experience more physical health problems than those who are typically developing, including seizures, sleep problems, gastrointestinal disorders, nutritional deficiencies, and metabolic conditions.
+Consequently, these children and adolescents have greater health services needs which can place a significant financial and emotional burden on their families.
+Children and adolescents with ASD/DD (including those transitioning to adulthood) from underserved populations encounter persistent disparities in screening, diagnosis, and health service access increasing their vulnerability to adverse health outcomes across the lifespan.
+Given the limited number of evidence-based interventions for improving the physical health of children and adolescents with ASD/DD as they transition to adulthood across the lifespan, especially those from underserved populations, Research Networks are needed to coordinate and provide infrastructure for national autism research activities.

-5 Kogan, MD, Vladutiu, CJ, Schieve, LA, et al. The prevalence of parent-reported autism spectrum disorder among US children.
+&lt;sup>5 Kogan, MD, Vladutiu, CJ, Schieve, LA, et al. The prevalence of parent-reported autism spectrum disorder among US children.
 2018, Pediatrics, 142(6), e20174161.

-6 American Psychiatric Association.
+&lt;sup>6 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders V. Washington, DC: American Psychiatric Publishing; 2013.